ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 +----------------+------------------------------+-------------------+
 ~~~~~~~~~~~

-## Group OSCORE Admin Operations {#ssec-iana-group-oscore-admin-operations-registry}
+## Group OSCORE Admin Permissions {#ssec-iana-group-oscore-admin-permissions-registry}

-This document establishes the IANA "Group OSCORE Admin Operations" registry.
+This document establishes the IANA "Group OSCORE Admin Permissions" registry.
 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{ssec-iana-expert-review}}.

 This registry includes the possible operations that Administrators can perform when interacting with an OSCORE Group Manager, each in combination with a numeric identifier.
 These numeric identifiers are used to express authorization information about performing administrative operations concerning OSCORE groups under the control of the Group Manager, as specified in {{scope-format}} of \[\[this document\]\].

 The columns of this registry are:

-* Name: A value that can be used in documents for easier comprehension, to identify a possible operation that Administrators can perform when interacting with an OSCORE Group Manager.
+* Name: A value that can be used in documents for easier comprehension, to identify a possible permission that Administrators can perform when interacting with an OSCORE Group Manager.

-* Value: The numeric identifier for this operation.
+* Value: The numeric identifier for this permission.
 Integer values greater than 65535 are marked as "Private Use", all other values use the registration policy "Expert Review" {{RFC8126}}.

-* Description: This field contains a brief description of the operation.
+* Description: This field contains a brief description of the permission.

-* Reference: This contains a pointer to the public specification for the operation.
+* Reference: This contains a pointer to the public specification for the permission.

-This registry will be initially populated by the values in {{fig-operation-values}}.
+This registry will be initially populated by the values in {{fig-permission-values}}.

 The Reference column for all of these entries will be \[\[this document\]\].